 An REU student working in this group will have the unique opportunity to build upon the latest developments in nuclear theory and to explore atomic nuclei starting from quark and gluon considerations.
 This will include performing large-scale computer simulations using novel LSU-developed codes.
 Projects will aim at modeling the unknown structure of short-lived nuclei that still remain inaccessible by experimental studies but are essential for understanding the dynamics of stellar burning, X-ray bursts, synthesis of elements, as well as fusion ignition processes.

 An REU student will participate in activities involving the calibration and characterization of the LIGO data stream, as well as contributing to the search for gravitational waves hiding in the noise.
 The student will be able to visit and do some of their work at the LIGO Livingston Observatory, 30 miles from the LSU campus.
+Students can also participate in experiments on LSU campus to better understand and manipulate the quantum noise in LIGO.
 Another possible project is simulating black holes and supernova explosions on Louisiana’s and the nation's fastest supercomputers, helping to analyze and visualize simulation results to determine their visibility in gravitational, electromagnetic, and neutrino detectors.

 Possible projects for an REU student working in this group are design of quantum error correction codes and quantum memory for photonic qubits.
 Other possible projects involve theory and modeling of quantum computers, quantum crypto-systems, quantum teleportation, as well as quantum imaging, sensing, metrology, and interferometry.
 An REU student could also work on problems involving quantum entanglement, especially of two qubits.
 Exploring various measures of entanglement and calculating other correlations such as quantum discord for different pure and mixed states of such two-qubit systems will be the focus of this work.